Advanced Propulsion Centre proud of role in gigafactory announcement

 July 2019 – UK SME Hyperdrive opens the UK’s largest independent battery pack facility in Sunderland, manufacturing 30,000 batteries per year for customers, including JCB’s all-electric mini excavator.
 This follows a successful APC-funded battery project with Nissan, and subsequent growth of the business.

-July 2020 – UK Government announces the Advanced Propulsion Centre will guide up to £1bn funding through its Automotive Transformation Fund designed to support industrialisation of the EV supply chain.
+July 2020 – UK Government announces the Advanced Propulsion Centre will guide up to £1 billion funding through its Automotive Transformation Fund designed to support industrialisation of the EV supply chain.

-July 2021 – Nissan announces £1bn electric vehicle hub in Sunderland in partnership with Envision AESC.
+July 2021 – Nissan announces £1 billion electric vehicle hub in Sunderland in partnership with Envision AESC.

 Since its foundation in 2013, APC has funded 150 low-carbon projects involving 375 partners, working with companies of all sizes, and has helped to create or safeguard over 50,000 jobs in the UK.
 The technologies developed in these projects are projected to save over 260 million tonnes of CO2, the equivalent of removing the lifetime emissions from 10.2 million cars.